 Wastewater Collection - OCU's wastewater collection system is separated into four service areas.
 Gravity collection pipelines, wastewater pump stations, and pressurized force main transmission pipelines convey wastewater to OCU's four WRFs for treatment.
-The collection system consists of approximately 1,444 miles of gravity pipelines, 657 miles of force main transmission pipelines, and 853 pump stations.
+The collection system consists of approximately 1,469 miles of gravity pipelines, 666 miles of force main transmission pipelines, and 866 pump stations.

-Reclaimed Water Transmission - The reclaimed water transmission system includes approximately 678 miles of pipeline.
+Reclaimed Water Transmission - The reclaimed water transmission system includes approximately 701 miles of pipeline.
 Each WRF has high service pumps that convey reclaimed water to the transmission system.
 Pipe diameters range from two to 54 inches.
-There are four reclaimed water re-pump stations within the South Service Area.
-An East Service Area (ESA) re-pump facility has been constructed, and capital projects to connect to this facility are in construction.
+There are four reclaimed water repump stations within the South Service Area.
+An East Service Area (ESA) repump facility has been constructed, and capital projects to connect to this facility are in construction.

 The Water Conserv II Distribution Center (Center) is a separately permitted reclaimed water distribution center that receives reclaimed water from Orlando and the SWRF.
 The Center includes a monitoring and control building, four 5.0 MGD GSTs, a rapid infiltration basin (RIB) site for excess flows, and an on-site pump station.
 The pump station transfers over 130 MGD to the Center's distribution system, which includes over 70 miles of pipeline within the OCU system.
+The system's storage, pumping and RIBs are shared with Orlando.